 Tree Identification on Satellite Images to Prevent Forest Fires

-AI startup Spacept worked with 36 Omdena collaborators to built a deep learning model for tree identification with 95 percent accuracy.
+AI startup Spacept worked with 36 Omdena collaborators to build a deep learning model for tree identification.
 The model helps to prevent power outages and forest fires sparked by falling trees that are too close to power stations.

-More deforestation results in an increase in climate change, which increases the chances of the vegetation drying out, which in turn further increases the risk of fires.
+Deforestation, climate change, and the risk of wildfires are all directly linked.
+Growing deforestation impacts climate change, which increases the chances of the vegetation drying out, which in turn further increases the risk of fires.

 According to Greenpeace, around 8 billion tons of CO2 are released by fire every year.
 This is about half as much as the emissions caused by the burning of coal around the world.